 This is also called smokers disease and involves all the arteries of the body except the heart.
 It is more common in the legs and is due to narrowing of the arteries causing a reduction of the blood supply to the part it supplies.
 Over time if the patient continues to smoke the narrowing progressively increases till the artery is totally blocked.
-The narrowing is due to atherosclerosis, which is deposition of fat within the walls of the artery called plaque.
+The narrowing is due to atherosclerosis, which is the deposition of fat within the walls of the artery called plaque.
 It is the hardening of the arteries.
-It is an aging disease.
+It is an ageing disease.

 How do I know I have a narrowed or a blocked artery?

-The patient experiences pain on walking – first on climbing up the stairs or walking up hill.
+The patient experiences pain on walking – first on climbing up the stairs or walking uphill.
 He has to stop and rest for about a minute before the pain disappears and allows him to walk an identical distance before stopping again due to similar pain.
 This is called ‘claudication’ in technical terms.

 Over time if the patient continues to smoke the narrowing worsens leading to total blockage.
-The pain also progressively worsens till he gets pain all the time – day and night.
+The pain also progressively worsens until he gets pain all the time – day and night.
 This is called rest pain.